-- 1. Physical Life: This is the union of the spirit of man with his body. - 2.
-Physical Death: This is the separation of the spirit from the body. - 3.
-Spiritual Life: This is the union of the spirit of man with the Spirit of God.
+- 1. Physical life: This is the union of the spirit of man with his body. - 2.
+Physical death: This is the separation of the spirit from the body.

+- 3. Spiritual life: This is the union of the spirit of man with the Spirit of God.
 This brings fellowship with God and eternal life. - 4.
-Spiritual Death: The separation of man's spirit from God's spirit. - 5.
-Eternal Life: This is the union of man's spirit with God's Spirit made eternal and never ending. - 6.
-Eternal Death: The separation of man's spirit from God's Spirit made eternal and never ending.
+Spiritual death: This is the separation of man's spirit from God's spirit. - 5.
+Eternal life: This is the union of man's spirit with God's Spirit made eternal and never ending. - 6.
+Eternal death: This is the separation of man's spirit from God's Spirit made eternal and never ending.